alisw/MachineLearningHEP/README.md

 - conversion of Pandas Dataframe to ROOT objects including algorithm decisions and probabilities

 ## Instructions and tutorials
-Instructions for installing and running the package are provided in the Wiki section of this repository [wiki ] (https://github.com/ginnocen/MachineLearningHEP/wiki).
+Instructions for installing and running the package are provided in the Wiki section of this repository [wiki](https://github.com/ginnocen/MachineLearningHEP/wiki).

 ## The ALICE Collaboration at CERN
 Visit the collaboration website for more information about studies of hot nuclear matter at the Large Hadron Collider at CERN